-I HAVE A DISABILITY AND/OR A LONG STANDING ILLNESS, WHAT SUPPORT CAN I GET WITH MY EXAMS?
+I HAVE A DISABILITY AND/OR A ILLNESS, WHAT SUPPORT CAN I GET WITH MY EXAMS?

-- If you have a disability and/or a long standing illness and have not already applied for an examination arrangement, you should speak to your College Tutor as soon as possible to discuss what examination arrangements might be available for you.
+- If you have a disability and/or an illness and have not already applied for an examination arrangement, you should speak to your College Tutor or Tutorial Office as soon as possible to discuss what examination arrangements might be available for you.
 Your College must request examination arrangements on your behalf to the EAMC (Examination Access and Mitigation Committee).
-You should also contact the Accessibility Disability Resource Centre (ADRC). - You will require medical or psychological evidence or a full diagnostic report, or a Student Support Document (SSD) issued by the ADRC to support any request for an examination arrangement. - Please note the deadline for applying for examination arrangements is the division of Lent Term.
-However, the EAMC will consider requests after this deadline but it may not be possible to accommodate the request, especially where it requires an adjustment that you must practice.
-Therefore, there may be limitations on what arrangements can be applied to your exams at this late stage. - Requests do not carry over from year-to-year and so must be applied for each year.
+You should also contact the Accessibility Disability Resource Centre (ADRC). - You will require a full assessment report from a Educational Psychologist or other evidence to support the awarding of reasonable adjustments.
+You may have already been issued with a Student Support Document (SSD) with recommendations for adjustments in examinations, however the SSD does not in itself constitute a request for reasonable adjustments. - Please note the deadline for applying for examination arrangements is the division of Lent Term.
+However, if you have missed the deadline still speak to your college as the EAMC may consider requests after this deadline but there could be limitations on what arrangements can be applied to your exams at this late stage. - Requests do not carry over from year-to-year and so must be applied for each year. - If you are a student undertaking a research programme there is a different way to apply for exam access arrangements which can be found here: - www.cambridgestudents.cam.ac.uk/exams/students/postgraduate-exam-information/examination-access-arrangements/exam-access